Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/business-domain.md

 you have to understand the context within which it exists the organization’s business strategy,
 and what value it seeks to gain by building the software.

+A business problem can be challenges associated with optimizing workflows and processes, minimizing manual labor, managing resources, supporting decisions, managing data, and so on.

 This material is the groundwork for designing software.
 you will learn how companies work:
 why they exist, what goals they are pursuing, and their strategies for achieving their goals.